4d/docs/docs/FormObjects/properties_Action.md

 ![](assets/en/FormObjects/property_draggableDroppable_propertyList.png)

+>For list boxes: Only list box rows are concerned; it is not possible to drag and drop columns (however, it is still possible to move columns inside the same list box).

 ### Automatic Drag and Drop

 Text objects (fields, variables, combo boxes and list boxes) as well as picture objects allow automatic drag and drop.
 Automatic drag and drop copies or moves text or pictures directly from one form area to another using simple point-and-click operations.
 It can be used in the same 4D area, between two 4D areas, or between 4D and another application (for example, WordPad®).